Solidifiedinstone/Rose-Bouquet/README.md

 ---

-> **Status: alpha.** The core works and is tested; some of it has had very
+> **In testing — not fully functional.** This is early software under
-> little real-world use.
-Nothing below is a placeholder pretending to be
+> active development.
+Expect things to be broken or missing, and please
-> finished — where something only half works, it says so.
+> report anything that goes wrong.

 ## Expect bugs